-All of our directors and Class I director nominees, other than Carsten Brunn, Ph.D., and our former director, Göran Ando, M.D., qualify as "independent" in accordance with the listing requirements of Nasdaq.
+All of our directors, Class II director nominees, and our former directors, Göran Ando, M.D., Scott D. Myers, and Aymeric Sallin, other than Carsten Brunn, Ph.D. and Timothy A. Springer, Ph.D., qualify as "independent" in accordance with the listing requirements of Nasdaq.
 The Nasdaq independence definition includes a series of objective tests, including that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his family members has engaged in various types of business dealings with us.
 In addition, as required by Nasdaq rules, our Board has made a subjective determination as to each independent director that no relationships exist, which, in the opinion of our Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In making these determinations, our Board reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including that Dr. Springer is affiliated with one of our significant stockholders.
-Dr. Brunn is not independent because he is the President and Chief Executive Officer of Selecta.
+Dr. Brunn is not independent because he is the President and Chief Executive Officer of Cartesian.
+Dr. Springer is not independent because of his affiliation with one of our significant stockholders, his significant direct stockholding, and his history as a scientific advisor to the Company.
 There are no family relationships among any of our directors or executive officers.